F1Tenth-UCF/Senior-Design-Software/README.md

 This repository contains the Gazebo simulator for the F1Tenth platform.
 The simulator is based on the [F1Tenth Gazebo Simulator](https://github.com/haritsahm/simulator/tree/code_refactor) but adapted to ROS2 and Cartographer.

+# Info about the simulator

+This simulator is built using Gazebo, and was set up following the nav2 tutorial [here](https://docs.nav2.org/setup_guides/index.html).
+However, instead of using the Gazebo differential drive plugin, we use the ros2_controllers ackermann plugin.
+This is what publishes the odometry data from the wheel encoders; however, we use the gz sim [imu](https://gazebosim.org/docs/latest/sensors/).

 # Setup

 ## Setting up the docker application